 And really…when you know your goal is to go paperless from the start, there are a lot of instances where you can eliminate the use of hard copies.
 These days, you can sign almost everything digitally with tools like PandaDoc and save documents directly from the internet as pdf files (rather than printing them off).

-If you're finding yourself buried under a mountain of paper files (or if you can't stop other people from their reliance on hard copies), there are a couple of reasonable investments I would recommend to make this process significantly easier over the long haul.
+If you're finding yourself buried under a mountain of paper files (or if you can't stop other people from relying on hard copies), I would recommend a couple of reasonable investments to make this process significantly easier over the long haul.

 1. All-In-One Scanner/Printer/Copier/Fax Machine

-I bought the Brother MFC-8890DW.
-It's a pretty old machine nowadays, and there are newer, cheaper options that probably do just as good of a job… but this one has worked like a champ and does everything I need it to do.
+I bought the Brother MFCL2717DW.
+It works like a champ and does everything I need it to do.

-Unfortunately, there are a lot of name-brand printers out there that are total garbage.
+Unfortunately, many name-brand printers are total garbage.
 I can vouch for this one if you're unsure what kind of unit to get.

 2. A Large Monitor OR Two Side-By-Side Monitors

-You can certainly survive with most run-of-the-mill computer monitors.
-Still, without a larger surface area (one that allows you to pull up multiple documents on one screen or two screens), a paperless system will be a lot more cumbersome than it needs to be.
+You can certainly survive with most normal computer monitors.
+Still, without a larger surface area (one that allows you to pull up multiple documents on one screen or two screens), a paperless system will be much more cumbersome than it needs to be.

 dual monitors